 Eric Schmidt (at this time CEO of Google), 2009

-Visiting a website or using a web application that utilizes offen, the user gains access to and ownership of the usage data collected.
-The cookie used by offen allows viewing all of the associated metrics, the users can assert themselves what is being collected and what isn't.
+Visiting a website or using a web application that utilizes Offen, the user gains access to and ownership of the usage data collected.
+As a guiding principle, data collection is Opt-In only.
+Consent can be revoked at any time, just like users can choose delete their data retroactively.
+The cookie used by Offen allows viewing all of the associated metrics so that users can assert themselves what is being collected and what isn't.
 Data is being displayed in an accessible and articulate manner and each metric comes with explanations about its usage, relevance and possible privacy implications.

 Operators of small and mid-sized websites and web applications are faced with growing challenges not only since the introduction of GDPR: how do they gain insights into what users are interested in and which of the features offered are being used?
 Is it possible to showcase transparent and considerate handling of user data - i.e. neither being spy or data leech - without surrendering and abandoning usage metrics altogether?

 Choosing Offen, websites and web applications obtain a free, open and robust tool for collecting and analyzing relevant usage data.
 The insights gained enable continuous improvement of these services while still respecting their user's privacy.
 Opening up the data to the users does not constitute a disadvantage, but strengthens the relationship with them by being entirely transparent.